thibaultdvx/tuto-doc/docs/index.rst

 ..
-Neuroplot documentation master file, created by sphinx-quickstart on Thu Jul  3 18:22:37 2025.
+NeuroPlot documentation master file, created by sphinx-quickstart on Thu Jul  3 18:22:37 2025.
    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.

-Neuroplot documentation
+NeuroPlot documentation
 =======================

 Add your content using ``reStructuredText`` syntax.
 See the